keboola/component-powerbi/README.md

 Each extractor configuration can only exported `one` dataset to PowerBI.
 Writer will be using the data_type defined in metadata in Keboola Storage.
 If data_type is not configured for the input table, writer will automatically assign that column as `string`.

 1. Workspace
-    - The workspace where the user wants to output their dataset.
+    - The workspace ID where the user wants to output their dataset.
     - Please leave this blank if the user is exporting the dataset into the signed in account's "My Workspace"

 2. Dataset - Required